On the denominators of Young's seminormal basis: Introduction

+In this work we consider $ S_q^{\cal K}({\lambda}) $ and study the very natural question of determining the coefficients {{{of the $ \{ f_{\T} \} $-basis when expanded in the $ \{ x_{{\T}} \} $-basis,}}} that is the base change matrix between the two bases.
+For certain important { standard} $ \lambda$-tableaux, that we call {\it generalized James-Murphy tableaux}, we are able to get exact formulas for these coefficients.
+The denominators that appear in the formulas involve certain hook lengths, and when these denominators are nonzero in $ \Bbbk $, the corresponding seminormal basis element will also exist in $ S_q^{\Bbbk}({\lambda}) $, which will have certain consequences for the restriction of $ S_q^{\Bbbk}({\lambda}) $ from $ {\cal H }^{\Bbbk}_{n}(q) $ to $ {\cal H }^{\Bbbk}_{n-1}(q) $, that we investigate in the final section of our paper.

+For completely general { standard} $\lambda$-tableaux our methods do not give rise to a closed formula for the base change matrix, but even in this case we obtain a fast algorithm for expanding the $ f_\T $'s in terms of the $ x_\T$'s, that we explain.

+This paper has a long story.
+The first version of it was published on arXiv in 2009, and was formulated only in the symmetric group setting, but in 2010 we uploaded a version of it to the arXiv in which our results were generalized to the Hecke algebra setup.
+The present version of the paper is essentially the same as the 2010 version, although we have corrected a large number of errors and inaccuracies, and have added some new examples.

-In [RH] we showed that the coefficients of the quantum group action of the Fock space, a main ingredient of the LLT-algorithm, are related to the $ \{ f_t \} $-basis.
-Indeed, let $ t_n $ be the $ \lambda$-tableau that has $ n $ in a fixed removable node and the remaining numbers $ \{1,2, \ldots, n-1 \} $ filled in along rows.
-This kind of tableaux already occur in the James-Murphy calculation of the Gram matrix of the Specht module, [JM], and we call them James-Murphy tableaux.
-Then we proved in [RH], using result from [JM], that the norm of $ f_{t_n} $ is closely related to the coefficients of the Fock space action.
+The original motivations for our paper were twofold.
+In \cite{RH} we showed that the coefficients of the quantum group action {{on}} the Fock space, a main ingredient in the LLT-algorithm for calculating decomposition numbers for the Hecke $ {\cal H}^{\C}_{n}(q)$ with $ q \mapsto e^{2\pi i/l}$, see \cite{LLT} and \cite{Ar}, are closely related to the $ \{ f_\T \} $-basis.
+Indeed, let $ \T_n $ be the $ \lambda$-tableau that has $ n $ in a removable node and has the remaining numbers $ \{1,2, \ldots, n-1 \} $ filled in along rows; here is an example with $ n=26$

-This observation might indicate a connection between the modular representation theory of $ {\cal H }_{q,n} $ and the $ \{ f_t \} \,$-basis.
-Since the modular representation theory of $ {\cal H }_{q,n} $ is related to the modular representation theory of $ S_n $, one could hope for a connection to this as well.

-A first idea might be that the connection goes via the denominators of the base change coefficients between the $ \{ f_t \} $-basis and $ \{ e_t \} $-basis and accordingly this work contains results that describe these base change coefficients.
-In the case of the James-Murphy tableaux $ t_n $ we find surprisingly simple formulas in our Lemma \ref{fat_hook_lemma}, Corollary \ref{hook_lemma_cor} and Theorem \ref{f_n}.
-They are given in terms of certain operators $ R_i \in {\cal H }_{q,n} $ that exist for any ground field.
-The denominators occur completely explicitly in our formulas as expressions of radial lengths between the $ n$-node of $ t_n $ and the removable nodes below it.
-Note that the classical formulas for $ f_t $, see e.g. (\ref{E-expansion}) below, have intractable denominators.